ivogeorg/jitt/design-spike-4.md

       3. Collecting instructor feedback on each cluster.
       4. Assembling instructor feedback for for each student (for all answered question).
       5. Mailing feedgack to each student.
-10. ~During class meeting, I want to show some curated information from the warmups:  **This is Digest.
-Discussed earlier.
-Remove?**~
-    1. Question text and images.
-These suppot are points of engagement.
-For example:
-       1. Remind students what the question was about.
-       2. Show how many students didn't do it.
-    2. Aggregate responses categorized by the instructor when reading a sample of student responses. (see slide examples above)
-    3. Anonymous responses from some students, especially the "useful wrong answers".
 11. Ideally the student view of questions is LMS embeddable (like Canvas rich-editor **Embed**).
 12. System connects to the LMS via an [LTI](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-External-Apps-LTI-Tools/ta-p/57#:~:text=LTI%20provides%20a%20framework%20through,authenticity%20of%20the%20data%20sent.) so that there is no additional login required, that would be even better.